-The autoloader takes care of finding classes in TYPO3.
-It is closely related to
+The class autoloader takes care of finding classes in TYPO3.

 and XCLASS handling.